apache/paimon/docs/content/docs/development/create-table.md

 ## Aggregation Update

-You can configure partial update from options:
+You can configure aggregation update from options:

 ```sql
 CREATE TABLE MyTable (